-We have developed and utilize a mouse model of myocardial I/R injury.
-A well-defined I/R injury is induced in mouse hearts by transient occlusion of the left anterior descending coronary artery.
-Following reperfusion we determine the size of the infarcted region to quantify the magnitude of cardiac I/R injury.
-Although the mouse myocardial I/R injury model is technically challenging and is performed in only two other laboratories in the U.S., use of transgenic or gene knockout strains allows us to examine the effect of specific genotypic changes (and thus phenotypic changes) on myocardial I/R injury.
+We pair these in vitro studies with in vivo mouse models of myocardial I/R injury and IPC, in which ischemia is induced in mouse hearts by transient occlusion of the left anterior descending coronary artery.
+Following reperfusion we determine the size of the infarction to quantify the magnitude of cardiac I/R damage.
+Although these mouse models are technically challenging, they allow for the use of transgenic and gene knockout strains to examine the effects of specific genotypic changes on myocardial I/R injury.